sahithyandev/s3/src/content/docs/engineering-thermodynamics/17-rankine-cycle.md

 ## Superheat

-One kind of solution to increase the efficiency in Rankine cycle.
-The method of increasing the average temperature where the heat transfer takes place.

-Increases dryness fraction.
-Also helps to produce more work by absorbing more heat.
+When the steam is further heated than saturated vapour.

+Increases average temperature of heat transfer, efficiency, dryness fraction.
+Avoids water droplet erosion.

 Still the efficiency is less than the Carnot cycle efficiency.

-Causes the steam at the turbine exit to be drier.
-This is a very important practical requirement because if water droplets are allowed through the turbine, it leads to failure of turbine blades.
-Aka. water droplet erosion.

 ### Water droplet erosion